vertoforce/openvpn-docker/Readme.md

 Info
 ------

+This repo was a test to do it myself, it's probably best to use the other openvpn docker setup that was forked from the other library.

 This repo is a docker container that can help run openvpn.

 It is run once to set up the openvpn instance on a docker volume, then every other time it is run it uses the config files generated